n1netails/n1netails-teams-webhook-client/readme.md

 ![Last Commit](https://img.shields.io/github/last-commit/n1netails/n1netails-teams-webhook-client)

 # Teams Webhook Client
-N1ne Tails is an open-source project that provides practical alerts and monitoring for applications.
+N1netails is an open-source project that provides practical alerts and monitoring for applications.
-Use the N1ne Tails Teams Webhook Client to easily send webhook messages to a teams channel.
+Use the N1netails Teams Webhook Client to easily send webhook messages to a teams channel.

 ## How to set up a team and channels
 In order to use this webhook client you will need to have a Microsoft 365 Business account.